 Why does aging evolve?
-Early ideas were that aging is simply the second law of thermodynamics or increasing entropy, or that ageing is programmed and death offers a selective advantage; get rid of old professors to allow office space for new faculty.
-These theories don't seem to hold up.
-Evolutionary theories of aging since the 1950s converged on an idea called the disposable soma theory.
-If an animal has a high extrinsic mortality, like a mouse that is killed by predators in one year on average, it does not make sense to invest in repair processes that ensure a lifespan of 10 years.
+Early ideas were that aging is simply the second law of thermodynamics or increasing entropy.
+Other ideas suggested that ageing is programmed because death offers a selective advantage.
+Get rid of old professors to allow office space for new faculty.
+These theories don't generally seem to hold up in simulations.

+Evolutionary theories of aging since the 1950s converged on a different idea called the disposable soma theory.
+This today dominates evolutionary thinking on aging.
+If an animal has high extrinsic mortality, like a mouse that is killed by predators in one year on average, it does not make sense to invest in repair processes that ensure a lifespan of 10 years.
 Instead, the mouse invests in growth and reproduction, making a lot of babies before extrinsic mortality finishes it off.
-In contrast, low extrinsic mortality like in large elephants and whales selects for investment in repair, allowing a long lifespan.
+In contrast, low extrinsic mortality as in elephants and whales selects for investment in repair, allowing a long lifespan.

 Indeed, the lifespan of different mammals ranges from 2 year for shrews to 200 years for bowhead whales.
-A well-known relation connects mass to longevity: plotting longevity versus mass on a loglog plot shows that different mammals fall around a line in which longevity goes as the fourth root of mass, $L \sim M^{\frac{1}{4}}$ .
-A 100-ton whale is 10 heavier than a 1g shrew, and thus should live 100 times longer,
+A well-known relation connects mass to longevity: plotting longevity versus mass on a loglog plot shows that different mammals fall around a line in which longevity goes as the fourth root of mass, $L \sim M^{\frac{1}{4}}$.
+A 100-ton whale is 108 heavier than a 1g shrew, and thus should live 100 times longer, matching the 200 year versus 2-year lifespans (Fig 6.14).